David Bailey (rugby league): Early years

 Bailey was a Te Atatu Roosters junior and played for them in the Auckland competition.
 Bailey also represented Ponsonby.
 He made his début for Auckland in 1991 and represented the New Zealand Māori side at the 1992 Pacific Cup.

-In the early-nineties he traveled to England and played for the Rochdale Hornets, before returning to New Zealand for the 1994 Lion Red Cup.
+In the early-nineties he travelled to England and played for the Rochdale Hornets, before returning to New Zealand for the 1994 Lion Red Cup.
 He played in 17 matches for the Waitakere City Raiders that year, scoring 84 points.
-At the end of the season he was signed by the Wakefield Trinity (Heritage No. 1065).
+At the end of the season he was signed by Wakefield Trinity.

 In 1996 he returned to New Zealand, playing again for the Waitakere City Raiders in the Lion Red Cup.
 He was part of the side that lost the 1996 Grand Final, although he did score a try in that match.

 He was an Auckland representative between 1992 and 1996.

 Warrior

 Bailey joined the Auckland Warriors in 1997 and was expected to push hard for a first grade centre berth.
 Despite this he only played three games in the Super League that year, starting one at centre.